-What are Chest X-rays Used to Detect?
+What are Chest X-rays Used to Diagnose?

 Doctors use chest X-rays to provide information that helps with the diagnosis or assessment of a variety of conditions.
 They include: